by Anne Hansen

 Publication: Encyclopedia of Religion, 2d Edition, 15 vols.

 Language : English

-From pre-Angkorian times to contemporary Cambodia, an attempt to summarize the diverse elements of Theravada Buddhism as it is practised by Khmer people nowadays.
+From pre-Angkorian times to contemporary Cambodia, a comprehensive summary of the diverse elements of Theravada Buddhism as it is practised by Khmer people nowadays.

 Syncretism, influences of Hinduism and mainstream Buddhism, permanence of local beliefs and traditions are considered through the different historical phases of Cambodia, the national motto of which remains "Nation-Religion-King".

 From the author's introductory remarks: 'Khmer Buddhism is (and has long reflected) a complex interweaving of local and translocal religious ideas, movements, rituals, practices, and persons.
 This history includes, first, the blurring of clear distinctions between Therava¯da, Maha¯ya¯na, and Tantric historical development in Cambodia, and second, the incorporation of Buddhist values into local spirit cults and healing practices.

 'As Buddhist scholars have only recently begun to recognize, the older nor- mative presentation of a monolithic “Therava¯da” tradition dominating Southeast Asia is largely a scholarly fiction.

 'Buddhism in Cambodia during the past two millennia has been marked by numerous transformations as it was blended, in different forms, with local and Hindu-influenced cults; as diplomats, missionaries, monks, and traders import- ed new interpretations, monastic lineages, and practices; and as Buddhism rose and fell from official patronage.